vendasta/api-gateway-docs/docs/SSO/Implementing-Oauth2-IDP.md

 You can reuse these endpoints to replace the login screen of other websites that follow the OAuth2 standard.
 To tell the websites apart you will need to assign them each a client_id and client_secret.
 The values can be anything you choose.

+> If you are not familiar with OAuth2 we recommend reading [Okta's illustrated guide to OAuth2 and OpenID Connect](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc) for an more detailed introduction to the concepts.

 ## Authorization Endpoint